AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences-reporting.md

 ![influential-traits](assets/predictive-audiences-influential-traits.png)

 1. **[!UICONTROL TRAIT ID]**: the segment ID of each influential trait for the selected persona;
-2. **[!UICONTROL NAME]**: the name of each influential trait for the selected persona;
+1. **[!UICONTROL NAME]**: the name of each influential trait for the selected persona;
-3. **[!UICONTROL DESCRIPTION]**: the description of each influential trait for the selected persona;
+1. **[!UICONTROL DESCRIPTION]**: the description of each influential trait for the selected persona;
-4. **[!UICONTROL WEIGHT]**: the weight of each influential trait for the selected persona, calculated based on the [TraitWeight](understanding-models.md#understanding-traitweight) algorithm. [!UICONTROL Influential Traits] are by default sorted by weight, in descending order.
+1. **[!UICONTROL WEIGHT]**: the weight of each influential trait for the selected persona, calculated based on the [TraitWeight](understanding-models.md#understanding-traitweight) algorithm. [!UICONTROL Influential Traits] are by default sorted by weight, in descending order.
-5. **[!UICONTROL UNIQUE TRAIT REALIZATIONS]**: the number of unique trait realizations for each influential trait for the selected persona;
+1. **[!UICONTROL 30 DAY REAL TIME POPULATION]**: the number of unique trait realizations for each influential trait for the selected persona, over the past 30 days.
-6. **[!UICONTROL TOTAL TRAIT POPULATION]**: the total trait population of each influential trait for the selected persona.